 Pirate Letter Recognition Activity:

 This interactive activity is a fun way for pre-readers to practice identifying capital and lowercase letters.
 Depending on your children’s letter knowledge, you can mix capital and lowercase letter stars together and have them work on both.
 You can also have your kids practice letter sounds.

 What Is Letter Recognition?

-Letter recognition is is the ability to recognize and name all of the lowercase and capital letters.
-In addition, kids who can recognize the letters of the alphabet can also distinguish between them too.
+Letter recognition is the ability to recognize and name all of the lowercase and capital letters.
+Children who can recognize the letters of the alphabet can distinguish between them too.
 Using hands-on activities is fun for kids who are learning to identify capital and lowercase letters!

 Getting Ready To Use The Pirate Letter Recognition Activity: